json-e/json-e/README.md

 When $map is given an object, the expression defined by `each(var)` must evaluate to an object for each key/value pair (`key` and `val`).
-The objects constructed by each 'each(var)' can then be merged internally to give the resulting object with later keys overwriting the previous ones.Otherwise the expression becomes invalid for the $map operator
+The objects constructed by each 'each(var)' can then be merged internally to give the resulting object with later keys overwriting the previous ones.
+Otherwise the expression becomes invalid for the $map operator.

 ```yaml
 template: